stanley-gu/qual/proposal.md

 showed that ABBC6 does not transport adenosine, and suggests that its role may be more complex.
-Evidence shows that a yet to be discovered substrate, or substrates, is transported systemically into serum, which prevents ectopic calcification. [@LeSaux2006] Interestingly, mutations in ENPP1 or ABCC6 can lead to PXE-like symptoms [@Nitschke2012], which further suggests that the mechanisms behind these diseases are inter-related.
+Evidence shows that a yet to be discovered substrate, or substrates, is transported systemically into serum, which prevents ectopic calcification [@LeSaux2006].
+Interestingly, mutations in ENPP1 or ABCC6 can lead to PXE-like symptoms [@Nitschke2012], which further suggests that the mechanisms behind these diseases are inter-related.